Extended probabilities and their application to statistical inference: Introduction

 We explain how extended probabilities are different from regular Kolmogorovian probabilities, and we characterize some of their more interesting properties.
 We also give a behavioral interpretation of extended probabilities taking on negative values that complements the frequentist one given in \cite{burgin1} to ``negative probabilities''.
 Finally, we relate our definition and interpretation to the ones existing in the literature, and we illustrate how these latter can be reconciled with the ones we provide.

 After that, we present what is to the best of our knowledge the first application of extended probabilities to an inference procedure.
 Consider a generic statistical experiment; let $\Omega$ be a finite or countable space, and endow it with the sigma-algebra $\mathcal{F} = 2^\Omega$.
 The space usually adopted to express uncertainty around the elements of $\mathcal{F}$ is the probability space $(\Omega,\mathcal{F},P)$, for some probability measure $P:\mathcal{F} \rightarrow [0,1]$.
 Now, suppose we want to express further uncertainty regarding either the composition of $\Omega$, or which $P$ to consider on $(\Omega,\mathcal{F})$; we can do so by using lower probabilities.
 In particular, in the first case, we consider the probability space $(\Omega,\mathcal{F},P)$ and we follow the example in \cite{gong2}.
-There, as a consequence of survey nonresponse, the author is forced to consider $\check{\Omega}=2^\Omega$.
+There, as a consequence of survey nonresponse (that is, subjects not answering to the questions in a survey), the author is forced to consider $\check{\Omega}=2^\Omega$.
 In this case, probabilities cannot be computed exactly: only lower and upper bounds to precise probabilities -- lower and upper probabilities, respectively -- are available.
 In the second case, we consider the triple $(\Omega,\mathcal{F},\mathcal{P})$, where $\mathcal{P}$ is a set of probability measures, and we proceed e.g. as in \cite{prob.kin,prob.kin.ergo}.

 To the best of our knowledge, there is no cogent way of expressing uncertainty on {both} the composition of $\Omega$ and which $P$ to consider on $(\Omega,\mathcal{F})$.
 In this work, we aim to fill this gap by using extended probabilities.
 We describe an ex ante analysis, meaning one that takes place before the actual statistical analysis that requires the knowledge of the state space.
 In the most general case, we start from the number type we believe we are working with (naturals, wholes, integers, or rationals), and call it $\Omega$.
 Then, at time $0$ we divide it into an actual space $\Omega^+_0$ that we deem a plausible state space for our experiment, and a latent one $\Omega_0^-$, which we do not know about; notationally, $\Omega=\Omega_0^- \sqcup \Omega_0^+$, where $\sqcup$ denotes a disjoint union of sets.
 We assign negative extended probabilities to the subsets of $\Omega_0^-$.
 To capture the uncertainty around which $P$ to consider, we specify a set $\mathcal{P}^{ex}$ of extended probabilities supported on the whole $\Omega$, instead of a single one.
 We then describe how we progressively discover the true composition of the state space associated with our experiment (which may be the whole $\Omega$ we initially specified, or a proper subset $\Omega^\prime \subsetneq \Omega$), and how to update extended probabilities accordingly.
 We conclude our analysis by discovering the state space associated with our experiment.